Tanu-N-Prabhu/Python/Python Coding Interview Prep/Crack Python Interviews Like a Pro!.md

         num_map[num] = i
     return []  # No solution found
 ```
-#### 🔎 Why is this efficient? 🤔
+#### Why is this efficient?
-✅ Time Complexity: O(n) – We iterate through the list once.
+* Time Complexity: O(n) – We iterate through the list once.
-✅ Space Complexity: O(n) – Stores numbers and their indices in a dictionary.
+* Space Complexity: O(n) – Stores numbers and their indices in a dictionary.
-💬 Got another approach?
-Share it below! 🗣️👇
+* Got another approach?
+Share it below!
-📌 Follow this repository for more interview questions & solutions! ⭐
+* Follow this repository for more interview questions & solutions!

 ---

-### 2) Mastering Python Data Structures in One Go! 🚀🐍
+### 2) Mastering Python Data Structures in One Go!
 Understanding data structures is key to writing efficient Python code.
 Here’s a quick breakdown of four essential types

-🔹 List – Ordered, mutable, allows duplicates
+* List – Ordered, mutable, allows duplicates
-🔹 Tuple – Ordered, immutable, allows duplicates
+* Tuple – Ordered, immutable, allows duplicates
-🔹 Set – Unordered, mutable, no duplicates
+* Set – Unordered, mutable, no duplicates
-🔹 Dictionary – Key-value pairs, unordered, mutable
+* Dictionary – Key-value pairs, unordered, mutable

-💡 Quick comparison with an example
+**Quick comparison with an example**

 ```python
 # List vs Tuple vs Set vs Dictionary